ENME480/Lab-Code/Week 10 - Forward Kinematics Lab/FK_Lab.md

 - Find the `commands2run.txt` file on the Desktop
 - Follow instructions in the file to get the robot interfaced with ROS

-In two more terminal windows launch these commands:
+In one more terminal windows launch these commands:

 ```bash
 ros2 launch ur3e_mrc ur3e_enme480.launch